 Who doesn’t have boxes of jigs laying around?
 No matter the species, it could be the most universal, widely copied, and versatile lure of all time.
 If we’re talking live bait, it’s the best delivery method for meat that I know of.
 If plastics, well there’s usually a jig involved here too.
-Yet, with so many variations on the average-jighead, it’s nice to go back to basics and realize that fishing them is usually also a pretty standard affair.
-There’s a few rules of the road when fishing a jig that can make it nearly magic.
+Yet, with so many variations on the average jighead, it’s nice to go back to basics and realize that fishing them is usually also a pretty standard affair.
+There are a few rules of the road when fishing a jig that can make it nearly magic.
 On the flip side, break these rules and there are far more productive baits on the water.

 Starting with a standard jig-head, you have to think about what you’d like to do with it.
 If you’re threading on a fathead minnow, a short-shank Fireball will be the logical choice.
 The same can’t be said if you’re looking to fish plastics, as plastics fish best with an aggressive wire keeper.
 As for other features and color, think about the water clarity you’ll be fishing in.
 Anything with a blade or propellor adds flash and vibration, which may be a necessary part of the presentation.
 Big minnows call for a long-shank jig, and suspended fish call for a floating jig that rises above a weight on the bottom.
 So many jigs, so many scenarios, but you need to match the style of jig to the type of fishing you’ll be doing.

 Conventional wisdom states that fishing the lightest jig possible is always best, and I’d agree but only to a point.
 The fact is that most people get locked into jig weights and fish memories more than conditions.
 In wind, waves, deeper water, or in tight cover, you need control, and wispy jigs offer very little of that.
-I would rather err on the side of being nearer bottom (for walleyes) than not being light enough.
+I would rather err on the side of being nearer the bottom (for walleyes) than not being light enough.
 Light will get you more bites, but only if you can present it properly to the fish, then detect those bites without a big bow in your line.

 When possible, always fish into or with the prevailing wind direction.
 The stiffer the breeze, the more important this advice.
 Wind blowing perpendicular to the direction of the cast puts a huge bend or bow in the line that robs both your ability to control the bait or set the hook.
 I learned to fish jigs on the Mississippi River in current AND wind, making casting angles, boat positioning, and rod tip control of utmost importance.
-Remember that the goal is to present the bait near bottom in a natural fashion, on a tight line.
+Remember that the goal is to present the bait near the bottom in a natural fashion, on a tight line.

 Casting isn’t too big a deal with plastics, but with bait, your casts may vary from being short pitches to longer lobs.
-In either case, you’ll want to let the bait settle near bottom.
+In either case, you’ll want to let the bait settle near the bottom.
 Not INTO bottom in the case of sticky chunk rock, but that’s perfectly acceptable or even preferred when bottom conditions aren’t snaggy.
 Letting the bait settle can be the biggest key to catching fish, as many people fish jigs well over the heads of any unsuspecting gamefish.

-Many jig fishing situations are while positioned directly above fish at depth, putting a different wrinkle on the same bait.
-I’ve always had more success trying to jig the bait into the lake-bottom, maintaining good bottom contact throughout the entire process.
+Many jig fishing situations are positioned directly above fish at depth, putting a different wrinkle on the same bait.
+I’ve always had more success trying to jig the bait into the lake bottom, maintaining good bottom contact throughout the entire process.
 Many anglers spend too much time jigging “off-of” or “up-from” the bottom, giving the fish little time to eat the bait when it isn’t buried in mud or sand.
-Drop it a few times into bottom, then raise and hold, then repeat until bit.
+Drop it a few times into the bottom, then raise and hold, then repeat until bit.

-There are a million ways to fish a jig, including short hops, dragging, popping, and even free swimming.
+There are a million ways to fish a jig, including short hops, dragging, popping and even free swimming.
 Over the years, the most effective method for me has been to let the bait settle, then drop the rod tip to one side of my body while sweeping back slowly.
-The bait comes off of bottom very slowly versus a large hop above their heads and a sharp pull forward.
+The bait comes off of the bottom very slowly versus a large hop above their heads and a sharp pull forward.
 Use this as a standard that you add variations to.
 Shorter sweeps, drags, small pops, and letting the bait settle are all great ways to trigger strikes.
 Each day is different and make sure to experiment.

 The faster the action the better on a good jig rod.
-Today’s Extra Fast Action rods give only at the tip, then transition to great hook-setting backbone with just the flick of the wrist.
-Most anglers don’t set the hook hard enough or quickly enough, so an faster rod puts more hook to fish more quickly.
+Today’s Extra Fast Action rods give only at the tip, then transition to a great hook-setting backbone with just the flick of the wrist.
+Most anglers don’t set the hook hard enough or quickly enough, so a faster rod puts more hook to fish more quickly.
 For pitching and casting, I love the 6’9” and 6’10” lengths, in Medium for heavier jigs and Medium Light for slightly smaller versions.
 Here’s where you get what you pay for.
 With other presentations, a fishing rod may not determine your success as directly as with jigging.
 Better rods lead to better offerings, more felt bites, and ultimately, more fish.

 I’m a big fan of a quality braid and fluorocarbon leader about 4-6’ in length.
-8lb or 10lb fluoro is a great pair for slightly heavier main line that won’t bind, wind-knot, or tumble into the bait.
+8lb or 10lb fluoro is a great pair for a slightly heavier mainline that won’t bind, wind-knot, or tumble into the bait.
 That said, especially in current situations, it’s sage advice to keep a high-visibility mono rod spooled up and let the fish decide how they like the bait best presented.
 Mono floats and carries through the water differently than braid which can cut through a bit easier.
-Other times, it can be more about the stretchiness of mono that lets the fish get a jig into its mouth better, such that you may get less bites but actually convert more of them to fish in the boat.
+Other times, it can be more about the stretchiness of mono that lets the fish get a jig into its mouth better, such that you may get fewer bites but actually convert more of them to fish in the boat.